xebia-functional/xef/docs/intro/kotlin.md

 often want to supplement the LLM with more data:
 - Transient information referring to the current moment, like the current weather, or the trends in the stock market in the past 10 days.
-- Non-public information, for books for summarizing a piece of text you're creating within you organization.
+- Non-public information, for example for summarizing a piece of text you're creating within you organization.

 These additional pieces of information are called the _context_ in xef.ai, and are attached